MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-api-ref.md

 The `RemotePackage` inherits all of the same properties as the `LocalPackage`, but includes one additional one:

-- **downloadUrl**: The URL at which the package is available for download.
+- **downloadUrl**: The URL where the package is available for download.
 This property is only needed for advanced usage, since the `download` method will automatically handle the acquisition of updates for you. *(String)*

 ##### Methods